PaperStrange/AIProjectManger/README.md

 :arrow_forward: (Waiting)TODO 2019/3/18: display the structure tree using mind map

-:bulb: TODO/4/1: balance the customer need and programming design (e.g the use of cutomer story method)
+:bulb: TODO 2019/4/1: balance the customer need and programming design (e.g the use of cutomer story method)

 :bulb: TODO 2019/4/5: (1) modify the template files in each "collector" folder; (2) add instructions of using this repository